PomonaCS/Readmes/0) Introduction/README.md

    You will also have to add your Github user name and password (which you have the option of telling Eclipse to remember).
-   You may find it most convenient to use the SSH version of that URL, which allows you to use up-loaded authentication keys associated with your account.
+   You may find it more convenient to use the SSH version of that URL, which allows you to use up-loaded *ssh* keys rather than *username* and *password* for authentication.

    Select `master` as the branch to be imported.